Local Photographer Terry McCaulley Gives His Time and Talent to TAHS

 “We have the best community and the best fans,” said McCaulley about the response to his fundraising request, “I want to thank them all.”

-McCaulley’s favorite Tyrone sports memories are of the 1999 state championship and 2011 the state runner up football teams.
-Another personal highlight was accompanying Tyrone wrestler AJ Schopp and his family to high school states and NCAA Nationals to capture photos of him winning a state title and becoming a three time NCAA All-American.
+McCaulley’s favorite Tyrone sports memories are of the 1999 state championship and 2011 state runner-up football teams.
+Another personal highlight was accompanying Tyrone wrestler AJ Schopp and his family to high school states and NCAA Nationals to capture photos of him winning a state title and becoming a three-time NCAA All-American.
 Be sure to check out the photo slideshow on this page, it contains many of McCaulley’s personal favorite photos.

 Terry working a girls basketball game in the middle school gym this season